spiderbait90/WebApiCore/README.md

 2.Which parts are you most proud of?
 And why?

--The token system.
+- The token system.
 It was a little different for me.

 3.Which parts did you spend the most time with?
 What did you find most difficult?